mauricin-vm/oss-pdf-manipulation-system/README.md

 4. Enter the RV number (e.g., 5678-2024)
 5. Click "Process and Merge PDF"

-### 5. Anonymize the document (optional)
+### 5. Anonymize the document (interactive)
-1. After merging, click "Anonymize PDF with AI + OCR"
+1. After merging, the system displays the PDF with interactive selection
+2. Click and drag to select areas containing sensitive information
+3. Selected areas will be highlighted in red
+4. Click "Anonimizar" to apply permanent black redactions using PyMuPDF
-2. The system will:
+5. The system will:
-   - Use OCR to extract text from scanned documents
-   - Apply AI-powered anonymization to remove sensitive data
+   - Convert selected areas to PyMuPDF redaction format
+   - Apply permanent black redaction blocks
-   - Generate a new anonymized PDF
+   - Generate a new anonymized PDF with the specified areas blacked out

 ### 6. Result
 - **For PDF merging**: Downloads the merged court decision + winning vote
-- **For anonymization**:
-  - ✅ **Success**: Downloads anonymized PDF with sensitive data removed
+- **For anonymization**: Downloads anonymized PDF with permanent black redactions over selected areas
-  - ⚠️ **OCR Failed**: Downloads original merged PDF with notification that OCR couldn't extract text
-  - ⚠️ **AI Error**: Downloads original merged PDF if anonymization process failed

 ## 📁 Project Structure